muritane/coordination-architecture/docs/00_core/load_bearing_stack.md

 - **Irreversibility** — acting eliminates alternatives and destroys information; reversal requires additional execution and cost.
 - **Drift** — regime change over time; invariants are provisional and horizon-bound.
 - **Compression** — discarding distinctions to remain executable under bounds; always lossy.
-- **Margin** — slack in time, energy, attention, or bandwidth that permits buffering, deviation, or redesign.
+- **Margin** — slack in time, energy, attention, bandwidth, or capacity that permits buffering, deviation, or redesign.
 - **Closure** — deliberate termination of interpretation over selected distinctions to enable repeated execution.
 - **Settlement** — closure that persists through repetition and depletion and becomes enforced by failure, not preference.
-- **Metric** — a finite executable interface encoding the degrees of freedom retained within a closure.
+- **Metric** — a finite executable interface encoding degrees of freedom retained within a closure.
-- **Topology** — how execution consequences propagate: latency, fan-out, buffers, observability, irreversibility gradients, energy dissipation/recovery.
+- **Topology** — how execution consequences propagate (latency, fan-out, buffers, observability, irreversibility gradients, energy dissipation/recovery).
 - **Horizon** — the timescale over which viability is evaluated.
 - **Decidable boundary** — a pre-execution region where both acceptance and refusal are executable paths with known failure semantics.
 - **Discretion** — in-execution adjustment within a closure.
-- **Agency (structural)** — attribution that is coherent only at decidable boundaries.
+- **Agency (structural)** — attribution coherent only at decidable boundaries.
 - **Responsibility (structural)** — attribution of **load location** within topology, not moral blame.

 ---